Inversion Investigation Seminar

 Even if you have no immediate goals of becoming a hand balancer, this is still a very interesting skill to learn about because the body control and awareness required for it are completely unique.

-The weekend hand balance seminar is split into 2 levels.
+The classes can be split into 2 levels.

 Note that while the beginner sessions focus on basics, this is where I offer more theory and teaching cues so these classes can also be useful for instructors.